June 6, 2017

 Busse, H.-J., Labeda, D.P., Oren, A. and Tindall, B.J.
 The van Niel International Prize for Studies in Bacterial Systematics, awarded by The University of Queensland Awarded in 2011 to George M. Garrity; 2011.
 International Journal of Systematic and Evolutionary Microbiology 61:2328-2329.

 Michigan State University will continue to be our research partner as we investigate applications of our semiotic technology to Information Extraction for Phenotypic and Genotypic data.

 The NamesforLife Abstracts are now available, replacing our earlier Monographs on Bacteria and Archaea.
 These are citable micropublications containing up-to-date information about all validly published names under the Prokaryotic Code of Nomenclature.
 Each abstract can be accessed via a Digital Object Identifier, which resolves to the NamesforLife Anchor for that object.
 If you are logged in with your NamesforLife account, you can view the full abstract.
 You can search for specific bacteria or archaea using the sidebar on this page, or you can start browsing the complete taxonomy using the links to the Archaea or Bacteria here.
 We will continue to refine the content in the coming months.
 Please let us know what you think.

 April 12, 2011

-U.S. Patent Grant No. 7,925,444 has issued, covering systems and methods for resolving ambiguity in Named Entities using a semiotic approach over persistent identifiers.
+U.S. Patent Grant No. 7,925,444 been awarded to Michigan State University, covering systems and methods for resolving ambiguity in Named Entities using a semiotic approach over persistent identifiers.
 NamesforLife, LCC holds a worldwide exclusive license to the patent.

 March 20, 2011